What is Earth Day?

 Earth Day is a celebration of our environment held each year on April 22.
 The first Earth Day was held on April 22, 1970.

-Each Earth Day, environmentalists and citizens from around the world participate in events to raise awareness about environmental issues like global warming, pollution, and biodiversity loss (or reduction in the variety of plants and animals).
+Each Earth Day, environmentalists and citizens and kids from around the world participate in events to raise awareness about environmental issues like climate change, pollution, and biodiversity loss.
 It is a day to reflect, celebrate Earth, and take action to create a better, more sustainable world.

 Take action every day!

-Beyond Earth Day: Caring for our environment is something we can do every day.
-Individuals can make a difference.
-And collectively (together), we have the power to create a brighter future for our planet.
+Caring for our environment is something we can do every day through the choices we make and the actions we take.
+Together, we can create a brighter future for our planet.

 10 ways kids can help the environment